The Canadian Union of Public Employees is Canada’s largest union.

 Contact the CUPE Local 5430 office at: 306-546-2185

-CUPE represents nearly 8,000 education workers across Saskatchewan in the pre K-12 school system.
+CUPE represents 7,000 education workers across Saskatchewan in the pre K-12 school system.
 From educational assistants to library assistants and technicians, custodians to trades workers, school secretaries to school bus drivers, social workers to computer technicians, CUPE members support Saskatchewan students each and every school day.

 CUPE local unions in the education sector affiliate to the CUPE Saskatchewan Education Workers’ Steering Committee to coordinate information-sharing and activities across the K-12 education sector.